City-of-Helsinki/respa/docs/payments.md

 - `RESPA_PAYMENTS_BAMBORA_API_KEY`: Identifies which merchant store account to use with Bambora.
 Value can be found in the merchant portal.
 Provided as a string.
 No default value.
 - `RESPA_PAYMENTS_BAMBORA_API_SECRET`: Used to calculate hashes out of the data being sent and received, to verify it is not being tampered with.
 Also found in the merchant portal and provided as a string.
 No default value.
 - `RESPA_PAYMENTS_BAMBORA_PAYMENT_METHODS`: An array of payment methods to show to the user to select from e.g.`['nordea', 'creditcards']`.
 Full list of supported values can be found in [the currencies section of](https://payform.bambora.com/docs/web_payments/?page=full-api-reference#currencies) Bambora's API documentation page.
+- `RESPA_PAYMENTS_BAMBORA_TOKEN_VALID_DAYS`: In days, how long payment token used for payment link is valid and usable for customer to make payment.

 ## Basics